Change point estimation for a stochastic heat equation: Proposed method and its convergence analysis

-The proof combines an appropriate adaption of classical consistency proofs for M-estimators, cf.\ \cite[Theorem 2.12]{kosorok08}, with uniform convergence of the centered empirical process $\delta^3(\mathcal{Z}_\delta(\cdot) - \E[Z_\delta(\cdot)])$ that is derived based on the estimates from Section \ref{sec:conc}.
-Recalling that
+The proof of consistency combines an appropriate adaption of classical consistency proofs for M-estimators, cf.\ \cite[Theorem 2.12]{kosorok08}, with uniform convergence of the centered empirical process $\delta^3(\mathcal{Z}_\delta(\cdot) - \E[Z_\delta(\cdot)])$ that is derived based on the estimates from Section \ref{sec:conc}.
+Recalling from \eqref{eq:cons0} that

 the analysis will rely on a convenient decomposition of $\mathcal Z_\delta$.
 For $I_{\delta,i}$ and $M_{\delta,i}$ introduced in \eqref{eq:MI}, let

 By Lemma \ref{lem:basic_est} and Proposition \ref{lem:remainder}, we can write